London · UK Affordability

 £2,850per month

-After expenses and debt, you have around £2,850 left each month — with a 10% safety buffer built in.
+After expenses and debt, you have around £2,850 left each month — with a 10% buffer built in for unexpected costs.
+This is comfortable for most people at this income level.

 Home you could realistically afford